curusarn/simonlet.cz/talks/if20/index.md

 First, the installation script finds the latest version on Github and downloads the correct archive based on your OS and architecture - Linux and 64bit in this case.

-Then, the script checks what is your login shell and if you have recent enough version of it.
+Then, the script checks what is your login shell, if you have recent enough version of bash and zsh.
 After that, files are copied and some additional setup is performed.

 ![#10](slides/slides_if20_resh_10.png)
 **#10** I've set out to make this tool easy to use and configure.
 That's why I created a single command to control the whole project.

-This single commadn is `reshctl` (resh control).
+This single command is `reshctl` (resh control).
 It has help and tab completions.

 You can use `reshctl` to update the project, enable/disable features, find out what version you are running, see what features are enabled, and more.